 When: Today at the National Gallery of Art, open 10 a.m.- 5 p.m.

-Where: West Building, the National Gallery of Art, between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
+Where: The main floor of the West Building between Third and Ninth streets at Constitution Avenue, N.W., Washington, D.C.
 On the Mall.

 Metro stations for the National Gallery of Art:

-Smithsonian, Federal Triangle, Navy Memorial-Archives, or L'Enfant Plaza
+Smithsonian, Federal Triangle, Navy Memorial-Archives or L'Enfant Plaza

 For more information: 202-737-4215